 Back to Ford: I anticipated a hard ride back to Ford given the hilly elements and the hard road surface so I decided to use my tried and tested method of racing down the hills and maintaining the momentum on the uphill, this worked very well and my concern that I risked burning out was unfounded.
 I quickly realised that I was motoring long very quickly.

 During my ride back to Ford, I had decided that I was doing so well that I would not stop at the Dinkys Dinahs as it would cost me a lot of time waiting to be served, instead I stopped at the service station for two bounty bars and a can of coke.
 The bakery lady was kind enough to fill my water bottles too.
 I took 10 minutes rest and pushed on which meant that I was back on time and I was gaining time with every stage.
-My next target was Wem as I knew that the bulk of the hills were over.
+My next target was Wem as I knew that the bulk of the hills would be completed.

 I had five minutes at Wem and texted the wife letting her know that I would be back for 6pm and tea.
 She replied saying that we were having a takeaway for tea…. added motivation!

 Wem to Alsager, seemed to take forever.
 I noticed that I had slowed and started to become tired so I took a 10 minute break at some random village.
 As I sat, a group of riders came past who I had followed all the way to Newtown and back to Ford but they had stopped at the Dinkys Dinahs!
 Good decision to stop at the service station.